ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

 - Stacks, a sequence with a Last-In-First-Out (LIFO) ordering
 - Queues, a sequence with a First-In-First-Out (FIFO) ordering
 - Double-ended queues (deques), which allow insertion and removal at both ends
-- Priority queues, return elements based on priority rather than insertion order, but are conceptually related
+- Priority queues, return elements based on priority rather than insertion order
 - General lists, support adding, removing, and accessing elements

 Ordered sequences are used in many applications and algorithms where the order of operations or items is important.